 Don’t allow the editor into the same room with your inner artist.

 Try not to evaluate the actual feasibility of an approach until you’ve allowed it to exist on its own for a bit.
+It’s also a helpful trick when you’re learning how to overcome writer’s block.

 Spend time asking “what if” as often as possible, and simply allow your imagination to go where it wants.
 You might just find yourself discovering a crazy idea that’s so insanely practical that no one’s thought of it before.